MingweiSamuel/TeemoJS/README.md

   Path parameters for the request.
 This must match the URL format.
 This is:
   - An `Array` with number of values equal to the number of path params.
 Values will be interpolated in order.
   - An `object` with corresponding keys for each of the path params.
 Values will be interpolated by name (key).
   - A single value for endpoints needing a single path param.
-Non-`string` values will be converted to `string` using `encodeURIComponent(...)`.
+Non-`string` values will be converted to `string`.
   - `[]`, `{}`, or `undefined` for endpoints needing no path params.

 - `queryParams` (optional for some endpoints)